Managing Fear and Anxiety at Bedtime

 ‘I’m here.
 You’ve had a bad dream.
 The dream is not real.
 You are safe.
 I’m here.
 I love you.’

-• If the fear seems particularly large, lasts a long time, and isn’t calmed by your presence and proximity then it might be a good idea to check in with a child therapist.
+• If the fear seems particularly large, lasts a long time, and isn’t calmed by your presence and proximity, and is affecting your child’s day to day life, then it might be a good idea to check in with a child therapist.

 2. Investigate

-Find a neutral time, not at bedtime, after a bad dream, or when your child is in a state of fight or flight but a time when they seem calm and open to conversation.
+Find a neutral time-not at bedtime, after the bad dream, or when your child is in a state of fight or flight- but a time when they seem calm and open to conversation.

 • Get curious – try to discover the root cause of the fear.
 Has it come from a show they are watching, a book they read, or conversations with friends?

 • Is it something in the room or house that’s acting as a catalyst for their imagination?
-Could it be a shadow, a cupboard, a strange noise that’s causing their mind to run wild?
+Could it be a shadow, a creaky door, or a strange noise that’s causing their mind to run wild?

 3. Offering Calm